ninja-1337/Personal-Blog/src/pages/blog/09-easys-token/index.md

 **Liquidity Mining**

 An initial liquidity mining program will go live September 18 2020 12:00am UTC.
-The initial program will run until November 17 2020 12:00am UTC and target the following four pools on Uniswap v2:
+The initial program will run until November 17 2020 12:00am UTC and target the following four pools on EasySec v2:

 - ETH/USDT